bschaatsbergen/terraform-aws-kms-decrypter-module/README.md

 ## Usage

-To use this module please note that you must have a KMS key that you can use to encrypt/decrypt your secrets with.
+To use this module you're required to have a KMS key that you can use to encrypt/decrypt your secrets with.

 We simply declare a module block with the following configuration: